- Ironically some Oc are not original

 - To tell a story is not a person deriving some inter-dimensional knowledge from Dimension-X, it’s essentially people channeling their own experience into a story, pieces of themselves & others is the story.
 It’s inevitable.
 Projection in isolation is not a problem, it’s why some of the best icons in pop culture exist:

-- A Self-insert is specifically design to be the author direct conduit into the world, where they tend to be the special snowflake, not a special snowflake, but “THE” special snowflake.
+- A Self-insert is specifically designed to be the authors direct conduit into the world, where they tend to be the special snowflake, not a special snowflake, but “THE” special snowflake.

 - That’s some of what people hate about it.